 - 1. Post caps have not dislodged.
 Delineation stickers are attached to the post caps and a loss of numerous caps could result in poor delineation. - 2.
 Debris has not accumulated around the system.
 A clear zone, free of hazards should exist immediately behind the fence to accommodate for the expected dynamic deflection. - 3.
+Safety check ropes should be secured to the anchor bracket. - 4.
 Ropes have not dislodged from the posts as a result of minor impacts.